10 Best Foods to Lower Blood Sugar & Manage Diabetes

 Get Enough Sleep

 Having unstable blood sugar levels can wreak havoc on your sleep cycle and lead to insomnia and frequent urination during the night.
-This in turn can lead to fatigue the next day, which increases insulin resistance and makes it harder to stick to healthy diet and lose weight.
+Poor quality sleep or low amounts of sleep can also impact your hormones that signal hunger and fullness making it harder to maintain a healthy diet and healthy weight.
+This in turn can lead to fatigue the next day, which increases insulin resistance and makes it harder to stick to a healthy diet and lose weight.

 References

-Information provided on the Aeroflow Diabetes blog is not intended as a substitute to medical advice or care.
-Aeroflow Diabetes recommends consulting a doctor if you are experiencing medical issues or concerns.
+Information provided on the Aeroflow Diabetes website is not intended as a substitute for medical advice or care from a healthcare professional.
+Aeroflow recommends consulting your healthcare provider if you are experiencing medical issues relating to diabetes care.

 Share: